 The main driving instructor professional associations are experts in helping you to choose the right instructor and to learn to drive in general.
 They keep a directory of members that you can use to look for a local trainer.
 Visit https://n-a-s-p.co.uk.

-If you have friends or relatives who’ve learnt to drive recently, ask them if they would recommend their instructor.
+If you have friends or relatives who have learnt to drive recently, ask them if they would recommend their instructor.

 It’s important that your instructor is appropriately licensed and regulated, works to industry standards, and is right for you.
 Try to choose an instructor who

 - has a good reputation

-If you start your lessons and are unhappy with the instruction you get, the programme of learning, or find you do not like your driving instructor, look for a new one: it’s important that you get on well with whoever is teaching you to drive.
+If you start your lessons and are unhappy with the instruction you get, the programme of learning, or find you do not like your driving instructor, look for a new one.
+It’s important that you’re happy and engaged in your learning.

-If there’s a problem with your driving instructor’s service or behaviour, or if you think your instructor is acting illegally, you can report the instructor via GOV.UK.
+If there’s a problem with your driving instructor’s service or behaviour, or if you think your instructor is acting illegally, report the instructor via GOV.UK.

 Planning and recording your driving

-To help you get the most out of your lessons, it’s a good idea to plan your lessons with your instructor and record what you’ve covered.
+To help you get the most out of your lessons, it’s a good idea to plan them with your instructor and record what you cover.
 This will also help you see how close you are to being ready for your test.
 Download driver records from GOV.UK.

 If the person who is helping you to practise passed their driving test a while ago, it might be a good idea to remind them to take a look at The Highway Code and refresh their driving knowledge on Safe Driving for Life, and to think about reading The Official DVSA Guide to Learning to Drive and The Official DVSA Guide to Better Driving too.